seize-the-dave/cumulonimbus/README.md

 # Cumulonimbus

-cumulonimbus is a Node.js library for creating AWS CloudFormation templates programmatically.
+Cumulonimbus is a Node.js library for creating AWS CloudFormation templates programmatically.